 Japanese curry is one of the most-make dishes for Japanese cooks.
 You can always find curry roux, whether it’s homemade or store-bought cubes, in a Japanese kitchen.

-Substitutions: The aromatics such as garlic and ginger are always good to have on hand.
-They have a long shelf life and so essential in creating flavorful meals.
+Substitutions: Aromatics such as garlic and ginger are always good to have on hand.
 But if you’re out, skip them.
 The recipe calls for 1 fresh apple, you can use unsweetened apple sauce if needed.

 - Beef Curry – Got stew meat?
 It makes a hearty curry!